 - Teachers and professors always said that one day I'd need Algebra.
 I'm still waiting.

 - People may nag and complain that you do too much and need to slow down.
-It's not my pace that bothers me, it's that sudden stop at the end.
-Move at the pace that gets you to your goals!
+It's not my pace that bothers me; it's that sudden stop at the end.
+Move at the speed that gets you to your goals!

 - If it takes you more than five adjectives to order your coffee, it's probably not coffee.